Why is College So Expensive?!

 I recently answered this question for a national media outlet.

 So, why IS college so expensive?
-And what can students and parents do to minimize the cost?
+And what can teens and parents do to minimize the cost?

 We could ask the same question of buying a car.
 Most people wouldn't pay the "sticker price” when buying a new car.
 There is plenty of negotiating room.